IBM-ICP-CoC/coc-truck.temp-mon/README.md

 12. You can now check the status of the nodes that are expected to be running this service (`dev6` - `dev10`).

-13. You should also minitor the Truck Hub web application for new temperature reportings.
+13. You should also monitor the Truck Hub web application for new temperature reportings.

 ### Clean Up